 The Georgetown Baker Negotiation Network is an interdisciplinary platform for graduate students to develop a diverse skill set in negotiation and conflict resolution and to build relationships with high-level practitioners in the areas of policy, advocacy, business and diplomacy.

 Through clinics and direct engagement with practitioners, students develop analytical and practical skills in negotiation and dispute resolution while contributing to the resolution of real-world challenges.

 Skill Building Clinics

 Skill Building Clinics introduce analytical frameworks and practical tools through topics such as negotiation fundamentals, the essential role of dignity in resolving conflict, crisis leadership, and negotiating the nonnegotiable.

 GBNN Dinner Series

 Career events create opportunities for students to network with negotiation and dispute resolution practitioners from government, business and nonprofit organizations.
-Check out Careers in Negotiation and Conflict Resolution, one of last year’s networking events.
+Check out Careers in Negotiation and Conflict Resolution, one of this year’s networking events.